Making cars and politics

 The “traditional” Big 3 occupy the biggest United States space of all the manufacturers and they have some unique issues that have the most immediate impact on the Big 3.
 Some of these issues may be pressing for other manufacturers as they continue in the United States, especially if the government cant help solve some of the problems the Big 3 are facing.
 Other issues involve currency manipulation and trade disparities by Japan.

 I lived in Japan in the 70s when the yen was 360 to the dollar.
 We were loving it.
-My Father was in the military, so he got paid in US dollars and we were able to buy all kinds of hand painted, handmade articles.
+My father was in the military, so he got paid in US dollars and we were able to buy all kinds of hand-painted, handmade articles.
 The dollar has declined substantially since then.
-According to Jason Vines, spokesperson for Chrysler, “Rick Wagoneer, CEO of General Motors has stated that the currency manipulation gives the Japanese companies anywhere from $2,500-$5,000 cost advantage.
+According to Jason Vines, spokesperson for Chrysler, “Rick Wagoner, CEO of General Motors has stated that the currency manipulation gives the Japanese companies anywhere from $2,500-$5,000 cost advantage.
 This is not only an unfair pricing advantage to the automotive sector, but to all imported goods.”
 When asked what could be done Vines said Congress could make Japan stop the manipulation or could retaliate through tariffs.

 What are some of the discussions the Big 3 should have with President Bush?

 My Father is retired from the military.
-He receives a pension, social security and full health care, including $3 per bottle for each drug his doctor prescribes.
+He receives a pension, social security, and full health care, including $3 per bottle for each drug his doctor prescribes.
 My Great Uncle, God rest his soul, was a Captain in the Navy during the war.
 His wife, my Great Aunt Ann, is 90 years old and in assisted living.
-She gets social security, my Great Uncles pension, health care and tricare so that her drug prescriptions are only $3 a bottle.
-As an adult I appreciate the fact that they are economically self-sufficient and that all their income isnt spent on prescriptions.
-As an adult, I also wonder how we are going to sustain the legacy costs of all the military and retired military in the United States.
-Its got to be a substantial financial number at this point, and getting bigger.
+She gets social security, my Great Uncle’s pension, health care, and Tricare so that her drug prescriptions are only $3 a bottle.

-Toyota doesnt have this problem, and it will never be as big as the Big 3s problems.
+Toyota doesn’t have this problem, and it will never be as big as the Big 3’s problems.
 According to a New York Times article, dated May 19, 2006, Toyotas American company has just 258 retired production workers; GM has over 400,000 retirees.
-By 2012 Toyota will have around 1,700 workers that will be eligible for retirement, 6% of current labor force
+By 2012 Toyota will have around 1,700 workers that will be eligible for retirement, 6% of the current labor force

 Fords Vice President Sue Cischke, environmental and safety engineering, joined Members of Congress to promote bipartisan legislation that would offer a reimbursement of up to $30,000 to gas station owners who convert their pumps to renewable fuels.

-Manufacturers dont need to wrap themselves in national flags.
+Manufacturers don’t need to wrap themselves in national flags.
 The auto business is too global for that kind of nationalistic sentiments.
-Heads of state meeting with industry leaders is normal and natural.
-It happens in the US, in Japan and in Europe.
+Heads of state meeting with industry leaders are normal and natural.
+It happens in the US, in Japan, and in Europe.
 Sometimes these meetings focus on a small group of manufacturers and sometimes larger groups.
-The difference is what those groups have in common and how that commonality effects the country.
+The difference is what those groups have in common and how that commonality affects the country.